AI Video Generation Cost Calculator

 These sample tiers show why the same storyboard can produce very different estimates under different render strategies.
 A quick social preview or concept animation may fit the economy profile, while a cinematic, detail-heavy output can move you toward a premium band.
 The calculator helps you compare those possibilities immediately, which is especially useful when you are deciding whether improved quality is worth the additional spend.

-In real creative work, you rarely generate exactly one perfect clip and move on.
+You rarely generate a single perfect clip and stop there.
 More often, you produce multiple versions of a scene, compare camera motions, test alternate prompts, and revise after feedback.
 That revision loop is where costs quietly multiply.
 A client who asks for three alternative openings and two style directions has effectively turned one render target into a much larger batch.
 Estimating the full set of experiments is often more valuable than estimating the final selected video alone.

 One sensible approach is to budget projects in phases.
 First estimate the cost of concept exploration, which might include many short previews at lower quality.
 Then estimate the cost of approved shots rendered at the final model tier.
 If you expect revisions, add a reasonable buffer rather than pretending the first pass will be final.
 For example, an advertising team producing fifteen 10-second clips might reserve extra budget for re-renders after brand review.
 The calculator makes that buffer explicit, so cost discussions become clearer with clients, managers, or procurement teams.